 Today, on your seven day tour of Scotland, in the morning, continue by heading south on the main A82 through Glencoe – experience dramatic scenery here.

 Stop at the National Trust for Scotland’s Glencoe Visitor Centre – to learn the history (about the infamous Massacre of Glencoe), geology and wildlife of this famous glen.

 There is a small cafe and gift shop at this centre.
 The Glencoe Folk Museum in the village of Glencoe is also interesting.

 Later, continue south via Rannoch Moor for Crianlarich and (pictured) Loch Lomond.
 For more information on the loch, follow that link.
 Later, continue south to Glasgow and overnight.

-A whole week in Scotland gives you time for the two largest cities.
+A seven day tour of Scotland gives you time for the two largest cities.
 Explore Glasgow – one of Europe’s most vibrant city destinations.
 It is sometimes described as ‘Britain’s finest Victorian city’.

 But Victorian architectural exuberance sits comfortably with the Art Nouveau of Charles Rennie Mackintosh and the glass and steel of the contemporary city.